mdtanker/invert4geom/docs/install.md

 ## Install Python

-Before installing _Invert4Geom_, ensure you have Python downloaded.
+Before installing _Invert4Geom_, ensure you have Python 3.9 or greater downloaded.
 If you don't, I recommend setting up Python with Miniforge.
 See the install instructions [here](https://github.com/conda-forge/miniforge).